• Skip to primary navigation

 The roast level of coffee beans also plays a role in the resulting acidity of the brew.

-Dark roast coffee beans, which have been roasted for a longer time, tend to have a lower acidity compared to their lighter roast counterparts.
+Dark roast coffee beans are roasted for a longer time.
+They tend to have a lower acidity compared to their lighter roast counterparts.

 However, it's important to note that while darker roasts might have lower acidity, they also tend to have less caffeine and antioxidants compared to light roasts.